newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

     * Review via product managers... "fire teams".
 Shared libs?
 They don't have a good answer yet.
     * How long it'd take to adopt this workflow?
 1 yr or more, team grew, learned more Chef, etc.
     * Why not use Chef for deploy?
 Problem is shutting down multiple app servers.
 But they do Chef searches in Capistrano.
+    * New prod environment via VMs then DNS switch to deploy?
+They'd like that, but physical hardware makes that difficult.
+    * Server cruft happens.
+They don't have a good answer yet.

 ### From @james_gary